BKokay/test-vault/0-inbox/Add Authentication to Spring project.md

 JWT will extract info.
 Look at the class `JWTTokenValidator` and the secret key in `maptripapi.properties`.
 The `JWTFilter` uses the servlet filter to say that before each request, this needs to happen.
 The `SecurityConfig` created the filter chain which tells what needs to happen.
 An important line is `http.sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS);`

 11/06 Ending in SecurityConfig which needs a CustomAuthenticationEntryPoint (or does it?)

+service to get token - actually the JWTTokenValidator